bioinformaticsdotca/RNAseq_2018/Day3_Trinity/Morning_denovo_assembly.md

 >Examine the reads aligned to the genome using IGV.
-Download the minigenome.fa and .gtf files along with alignments.hisat2.bam file.
 Don't forget to first index the .bam (to .bai) and .fa (to .fai) files before loading into IGV.
-(Do you remember the indexing commands for .bam and .fa files?  hint: use 'samtools')
+(Do you remember the indexing commands for .bam and .fa files?  hint: use 'samtools').
+Also load in the reference annotation file 'minigenome.gtf' to provide additional perspective.

 ## Transcript reconstruction using StringTie